 aplay /usr/share/sounds/alsa/Front_Center.wav # To test speaker

-You can also compile MAME yourself, which allows you to select only the machines you are interested in.
-Follow below instructions to do so on the Raspberry Pi 5 running Ubuntu:
+If you decide to compile MAME yourself, which allows you to select only the machines you are interested in, follow below instructions.

 sudo apt update